Skip to main content

 Module description

-This module will introduce you to the core study skills required for the history of art and architecture.
+In this module we introduce you to the core study skills required for the history of art and architecture.
 You will learn to analyse painting, architecture, sculpture, photography and contemporary art, and consider key critical and theoretical issues that shape the practice of art history.

 You will work on applying these ideas, and exploring how they shape and reshape your understanding of the case studies that you will cover in the earlier part of the module.
 Towards the end of the module, you will progress towards independent study, and will build on the skills you have developed over the first two terms.
 Supported by workshops, you will develop your own extended essay on a case study of your choosing.